 - sources: UOG-WERI

-Expected rainfall amounts for the RMI through December 2000 are as follows:
+Predicted rainfall for the RMI from Nov 2000 through Dec 2001 is as follows:

 - sources: UOG-WERI